ThunderSoft-SRIOV/sriov/docs/setup_host_from_ppa.md

     sudo reboot
     ```

-    At next reboot, the device firmware should launch it's MOK manager and prompt the user to review the new key and confirm it's enrollment, using the one-time password.
+    At next reboot, the device firmware should launch its MOK manager and prompt the user to review the new key and confirm its enrollment, using the one-time password.
 Any kernel modules (or kernels) that have been signed with this MOK should now be loadable.

     <img src=./media/secureboot1.png width="80%">
     <img src=./media/secureboot2.png width="80%">